AbhilashDubbaka/sql-tableau-analysis-tasks/README.md

 **Visualisation:**

 Top right chart on the [dashboard](https://public.tableau.com/views/SQLTasks_15969830555650/Dashboard1?:language=en&:display_count=y&publish=yes&:origin=viz_share_link), "Average annual employee salary", shows that the salaries, on the whole, have been increasing constantly for any department over the time period.
 Furthermore, male and female employees' average salaries were similar until 1993, and thereafter, male employees earned more per year than female employees.
+To check out the breakdown for specific departments, you can use the department filter on the right hand side of the interactive dashboard.
+This will also change the bottom charts as well.

 ## Task 4
 **Request:**